selforganising/foundersandcoders/_includes/faq.md

 There are no fees.

 **What's the catch?**
-The catch is that when you finish the course, we expect you to go and do something wonderful.
+There probably is one, but we can't think of it right now.

 **If this course is so good, why are you offering it for free?**
-We are trying to build a community and we do not think we can do that by charging an entry fee.
+Maiinly because, thanks to the generosity of our funders, we can.

 **Who is this course suitable for?**
 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.

 **Are there any restrictions on who can apply?**
-Anyone over the age of 18 can apply.
-We particularly welcome applications from people aged 18-24 who live of have studied in Camden (who typically make up around half of each cohort).
+Anyone over the age of 18 can apply, but the number of applications we receive for each course greatly exceeds the places available.

 **What happens after the course ends?**
 You will join the *Founders & Coders* community, which offers a growing range of opportunities for course graduates.